robotics-masters/robohatmm1-docs/docs/firmwares/circuitpython.md

 Then wait for the circuitPython firmware to boot up, then you will see the Red LED blinks for a bit and then stop blinking, then you will see a "CIRCUITPY" USB drive show up on you computer.

+##Custom Boards
+Important: Not recommend for beginners.

+Please head to our [circuitpython github repo](https://github.com/robotics-masters/mm1-hat-cpy-native) for more information

+There is also a guide - [CircuitPython: Creating Custom Boards](https://www.hackster.io/wallarug/circuitpython-creating-custom-boards-8e979e) - that you can follow and use if you want to build your own custom board or firmware.

 ## Next: [Programming in CircuitPython](/guide/circuitpython/).